 Failure to register results in the family’s ineligibility for Work First Family Assistance.

-Applications for the Work First Family Assistance can be made at your local Departments of Social Services in the county in which you reside.
+Applications for Work First can be made in person at your local Departments of Social Services in the county in which you reside.

 Families who are experiencing a temporary crisis associated with employment may apply for Benefit Diversion as an alternative to traditional cash assistance.

-Eligible families may receive a one-time lump-sum payment equal to a maximum of three months of Work First Family Assistance benefits.
+Eligible families may receive a one-time lump-sum payment equal to a maximum of three (3) months of Work First benefits.